How do we travel around London?

 Windsor Castle is best visited in the afternoon, as all the coach tours from London arrive at 10 o’clock but have left by lunchtime.

 There are always unexpected closures at sites, but I keep abreast of these changes and can plan your tour accordingly.
-For instance, President Biden visited the Queen in June 2021 and Windsor Castle was closed for to visitors for two days this text to edit it.
+For instance, President Biden visited the Queen in June 2021 and Windsor Castle was closed for to visitors for two days.

 How long will a tour of the Tower of London take?